IEC 60904-9:2020 Standard for Solar Simulators

 C 400-1100 40 to 200 10 10 10

-What has to be reported for Class A+?
+What criteria have to be reported for Class A+?

 Spectral Irradiance Distribution in the restricted 400 nm to 1100 nm range.
 Spectral Irradiance Distribution in the extended 300 nm to 1200 nm range.